 - Find out if your local/state governments have ordinances that call for riparian setbacks.
 An intact riparian zone along rivers is good for fish, wildlife, and people.

-Katrina Liebich is based in Anchorage, Alaska where she has served in her current position as Fisheries Outreach Coordinator for the U.S. Fish & Wildlife Service since 2010.
-Excerpts included in this story courtesy Will Rice, 2016 U.S. Fish & Wildlife Service Directorate Resource Assistant Fellow and current graduate student researching the human dimensions of public lands with Penn State University’s Parks Studies Unit.
+Katrina Liebich is based in Anchorage, Alaska where she’s worked for the U.S. Fish & Wildlife Service since 2010.
+Excerpts included in this story courtesy Will Rice, 2016 U.S. Fish & Wildlife Service Directorate Resource Assistant Fellow.
 See more of his work here: For the Fish: The Stories of Alaska’s Fish Habitat Partnerships